agdturner/ccg-v3d/README.md

 For a solar system model or a model of Earth, it is probably best to set the origin at the [centre of mass](https://en.wikipedia.org/wiki/Center_of_mass) (CoM).

 ## Handedness
 Handedness or [chirality](https://en.wikipedia.org/wiki/Chirality_(physics)) concerns the assignment of coordinate axes/directions.
-The choice of left-handed or right-handed is somewhat arbitrary, but this library uses a right-handed system as is more commonly used in much of geography and physics ([video](https://youtu.be/BoHQtXpWG2Y)).
+The choice of left-handed or right-handed is somewhat arbitrary, but this library uses a right-handed system as it is suggested this is more commonly used in geography and physics ([video](https://youtu.be/BoHQtXpWG2Y)).
 Originally the library began using a left-handed system based on the logic of vertical viewing screens, graphs and zooming in and out by the viewer moving closer and further away from the screen.

 ## Projections
 - [Spherical](https://en.wikipedia.org/wiki/Spherical_coordinate_system) and [ecliptic](https://en.wikipedia.org/wiki/Ecliptic_coordinate_system) coordinate systems and [Discrete_global_grid](https://en.wikipedia.org/wiki/Discrete_global_grid#Standard_equal-area_hierarchical_grids) systems are being used for some applications.